bricksdont/sockeye-toy-models/README.md

 # sockeye-toy-models

 This repo provides sample code that eventually trains a toy Sockeye model.
 It downloads and installs all software and data, preprocesses data and trains a model.
 After that, there is a script that demonstrates how evaluation typically works.

 This will train a **toy** model that does not output meaningful translations.
-All commands assume training and translation should run on **CPU**, rather than **GPU**.
+All commands assume training and translation should run on **GPU**, rather than **CPU**.
+If you do not have a GPU, please check out the `cpu` branch of this repo.
 If you have a multicore machine, consider increasing `num_threads` in the scripts.

 # Requirements